Holllyyyy/techicaldicumentationpage/README.md

 - On regular sized devices (laptops, desktops), the element with id="navbar" should be shown on the left half of the screen.
 - Media query
 - Main element
-- The first element within each .main-section should be a <header> element which contains text that describes the topic of that section.
+- The first element within each .main-section should be a 'header' element which contains text that describes the topic of that section.
-- <p>,<li>,<code> elements
+- 'p','li','code' elements

 ### Screenshot